 German supplier selection criteria: background and perspective

-The German supplier selection criteria discussed here are based on my experience from numerous projects supporting international companies selling into Germany, and are supported by theoretical frameworks from the supply chain management course I teach at a private university in Munich
+The supplier selection criteria outlined here draw on insights from more than one hundred projects supporting international companies selling into Germany, as well as theoretical frameworks from the supply chain management course I teach at a private university in Munich.

 Naturally, every target client has its own set of criteria at both the corporate and individual level.
 These are shaped by the company’s situation, internal challenges, urgency, prior experiences, and personal biases.
 How German companies evaluate suppliers also depends heavily on the decision-makers’ current context and personal perspective.